lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 See {{SCHCParams}} for a discussion on the size of the Bitmaps.

-In order to reduce the SCK ACK size, the Bitmap that is actually transmitted is shortened ("encoded") as explained in {{Bitmapopt}}.
+In order to reduce the SCHC ACK size, the Bitmap that is actually transmitted is shortened ("encoded") as explained in {{Bitmapopt}}.

 #### Bitmap Encoding {#Bitmapopt}
 The SCHC ACK that is transmitted is truncated by applying the following algorithm: the longest contiguous sequence of bits that starts at an L2 Word boundary of the SCHC ACK,